 African Development Bank, Rockefeller Foundation Sign Agreement to Leverage $1.6 Billion in Financing for a More Rapid and Equitable Energy Transition in Africa

-The signed Letter of Intent pledges a collaboration on decentralized renewable energy (DRE) solutions and grid-based energy transition for the African continent.
+Glasgow, November 8, 2021 – The African Development Bank and The Rockefeller Foundation have signed a Letter of Intent to collaborate on decentralized renewable energy (DRE) solutions and grid-based energy transition for the African continent.